 Droptica's roots date back to 2008 when one of our co-founders opened his first own software house – openBIT.
-Since then, our main goal is continuous improvement, so that we are able to and deal with even greater, more interesting and ambitious projects.
-It would not be possible without hiring programmers who are able to face the challenges.
+Since then, our main goal is continuous improvement, so that we are able to and deal with more interesting and ambitious projects and provide state of art drupal support and drupal development services It would not be possible without hiring programmers who are able to face the challenges.

 Everything starts with information

 The current and continuously updated list of vacancies is available at:

 - job listings on the local listing websites

 - expert portals,